mwat56/Nele/README.md

 	# NOTE: This is merely a debugging aid and should normally be `false`.
 	logStack = true

+	# Use preview images of linked pages.
+	# NOTE: This feature depends on the external `wkhtmltoimage` external;
+	# for more details see: https://godoc.org/github.com/mwat56/pageview
+	pageView = true

 	# The IP port to listen to.
 	port = 8181

-	# Name of the optional logfile to write to.
-	# NOTE: A relative path/name will be combined with `datadir` (above).
-	logfile = /dev/stdout

 	# Accepted size of uploaded files.
 	maxfilesize = 10MB

-	# Use preview images of linked pages.
-	# NOTE: This feature depends on the external `wkhtmltoimage` external;
-	# for more details see: https://godoc.org/github.com/mwat56/pageview
-	pageView = true

 	# Password file for HTTP Basic Authentication.
 	# NOTE: a relative path/name will be combined with `datadir` (above).
-	passfile = ./pwaccess.db
+	passFile = ./pwaccess.db

 	# Name of host/domain to secure by BasicAuth.
 	realm = "This Host"